 In an unexpected departure from past projects, Skye’s latest release, June Apple, is a collection of early American fiddle tunes arranged for mandolin and guitar.
 The album features Eric, in his alter ego mode as an oldtime/bluegrass flatpicking guitarist, along with the masterful mandolin work of Tim Connell.

 Also released this year, was the acoustic guitar duo album, Artifact, with Los Angeles based Mark Goldenberg, who was a longtime guitarist for Jackson Browne, Bonnie Raitt, Linda Ronstadt, and many more.
 This album was recently featured in a long insightful piece in Premier Guitar magazine.
 It’s a collection of eight original, highly improvisational genre-bending guitar pieces recorded all in one take.
 Skye’s 2012 solo guitar release, A Different Kind Of Blue -a solo acoustic guitar re-imagining of the iconic Miles Davis record Kind Of Blue- was acknowledged by the Miles Davis estate and named in Acoustic Guitar magazine’s top ten albums of 2012.

 Eric has three other albums that are currently out of print.
-Slow Moving Dog was an acoustic funk album featuring Eric’s small 00 sized acoustic guitar, accompanied by upright base and drums.
+Slow Moving Dog was an acoustic funk album featuring Eric’s small 00 sized acoustic guitar, accompanied by upright bass and drums.
 Eric first two records were solo steelstring acoustic jazz guitar.
 For Lulu – a collection of improvisational solo standards, plus a few well-received originals.
 Eric’s first album, Acoustic Jazz Guitar Solos, was signed to a small label and distributed throughout the United States, selling well, and receiving much airplay and critical acclaim.

 Eric Skye plays all over the United States in venues, house concerts, and workshops.
 For more info and a current listing of upcoming events, click below.